Those Addicted to JUUL May Be Entitled to Compensation

 E-cigarettes and vaping have helped thousands of smokers transition from tobacco cigarettes to a less harmful way of taking in nicotine.
 Like with many technologically new products, vaping is seen as “cool.”
-Unfortunately, the image of e-cigarettes has lead to many cases of youth vaping.
-Lerner and Rowe Injury Attorneys recognize the dangers and addictive properties of e-cigarette use by minors and want to help those affected negatively.
+Unfortunately, the image of e-cigarettes has lead to many cases of youth vaping that extends into an adult addiction.
+Lerner and Rowe Injury Attorneys recognize the dangers and addictive properties of e-cigarettes and want to help those affected negatively.

 Legally, minors under the age of 18 (or 21 in some areas) should not be able to purchase any tobacco products, including the popular JUUL devices.
 If you or a loved one have been affected, contact our JUUL attorneys today.
-Effects of underage vaping can include addiction, pneumonia, hypersensitivity pneumonitis, or eosinophilic pneumonia, which can result in hospital stays.
+Harmful health effects of vaping can include addiction, pneumonia, hypersensitivity pneumonitis, or eosinophilic pneumonia, which can result in hospital stays.

 Before November 2018, JUUL failed to warn consumers that its products contained the harmful substance that is nicotine.
 Research suggests that many children/teens did not know that its products contained nicotine; they thought they were getting only a delicious vapor.
-But the harm that comes with the JUUL isn’t worth its pleasant taste.
+But the harm and potentially long-term addiction that comes with the JUUL isn’t worth its pleasant taste.

 JUUL is the most popular e-cigarette in the United States, with a 72-percent market share as of September 2018, according to Nielsen.
 Youths seem attracted to the product because it’s easy to conceal and has a sleek appearance.
-Unlike traditional tobacco cigarettes, vaping devices like JUUL do not impart a noticeable odor on clothes and hair.
+Adults are also attracted to e-cigarettes because unlike traditional tobacco cigarettes, vaping devices like JUUL do not impart a noticeable odor on clothes and hair.

 E-cigarettes like JUUL are sold at vape shops, convenience stores, gas stations, and online.
 Unfortunately, some stores are negligent when it comes to checking ID.
 This leads to some youths having easy access to the products.